Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Consider this: if one of the signer keys in an X-of-Y multi-sig setup is compromised (e.g., a Metamask wallet used as one of the signers is hacked), the funds within the multi-sig are not immediately at risk.
 As long as the attacker does not control X or more of the signer keys, they cannot unilaterally authorize transactions.
 This stands in stark contrast to a single-signature wallet, where the compromise of that one private key typically means the total and irreversible loss of all associated funds.

 - Furthermore, multi-sig smart contracts are typically designed with administrative functions that allow the remaining, uncompromised signers to manage the wallet's security.
 If a signer key is compromised, the other X-1 (or more, if X < Y) legitimate signers can usually collaborate to:

+### --KEY NOTES

+1. Propose a transaction to remove the compromised signer's address from the list of authorized signers.